tuqqu/go-parser/README.md

 $ast = $parser->parse();
 $errs = $parser->getErrors();
 ```
-Supported language level: Go 1.18 (generics).

-Parser is able to recover itself if a parse error occurs, in this case it will continue parsing at the closest node it is able to recognise.
+The parser is capable of recovering itself if a parse error occurs.
+In such cases, it will continue parsing at the closest node it can recognise.

-The resulting AST will be as full as possible, and you have to check `getErrors()` to see errors.
+The resulting Abstract Syntax Tree (AST) will be as complete as possible.
+You need to check `getErrors()` to identify any errors.

 ## Single declaration parsing

-Parser can also handle a single declaration only (e.g. a single function), instead of a fully defined Go program:
+The parser can also handle a single declaration (e.g., a single function) instead of an entire Go program:
 ```php
 use GoParser\{Parser, ParseMode};